Asoristan: Name

-The name Asōristān is a compound of Asōr ("Assyria") and the Iranian suffix -istān ("land of").
-The name Assyria, in the form Asōristān, was shifted to include ancient Babylonia by the Parthians, and this continued under the Sasanians.
-The historical country of Assyria (Athura), however, lay to the north of Babylonian Asoristan, in the independent frontier province of Osroene.
+The name Asōristān is a compound of Asōr "Assyria" and the Iranian suffix -stan "land of".
+The name Assyria, in the form Asōristān, was shifted to include what had been ancient Babylonia by the Parthians, and this continued under the Sasanians, the Babylonians being ethnolinguistically the same people as the Assyrians.
+During the Parthian Empire, much of historical Athura lay to the north of Asoristan in the Assyrian inhabited independent frontier provinces of Upper Mesopotamia (in modern Northern Iraq, Southeast Turkey and Northeast Syria): Beth Nuhadra, Beth Garmai, Adiabene, Osroene, Hatra, Tyareh and Assur. when the Sassanid Empire conquered these in the mid-3rd century, they were reincorporated into Asoristan.

 History

+Names, capital, language

-During the Achaemenid (550–330 BCE) and Parthian Empires (150 BCE – 225 CE), this region had been known by the Old Persian name Athura.
+During the Achaemenid (550–330 BCE) and Parthian Empires (150 BCE – 225 CE), Achaemenid Assyria had been known by the Old Persian name Athura.
 Asōristān, Middle Persian "land of Assyria", was the capital province of the Sasanian Empire and was called Dil-ī Ērānshahr, meaning "Heart of Iran".
 The city of Ctesiphon served as the capital of both the Parthian and Sasanian Empire, and was for some time the largest city in the world.

-The main language spoken by the Assyrian people was Eastern Aramaic, with the local Syriac language becoming an important vehicle for Syriac Christianity.
-The Church of the East was founded in Asōristān.
+The main language spoken by the Assyrian people was Eastern Aramaic, which still survives among the Assyrians, with the local Syriac language becoming an important vehicle for Syriac Christianity.
+The Assyrian Church of the East was founded in Asōristān and it was an important centre of the Syriac Orthodox Church.

+Geographical extent

 Asōristān was largely identical with ancient Mesopotamia.
-The northern border is somewhat uncertain but probably went along a line from Anta to Takrīt. Ḥīra was probably the southernmost point, the border then following the northern part of the swamps of Wasit.
+The northern border is somewhat uncertain but probably went along a line from Anta to Takrīt. Ḥīra was probably the southernmost point, north of Arabia, the border then following the northern part of the swamps of Wasit.